New classroom in Mombasa slum

 Charity information: Mustard Seed Project (Kenya) (MSP)

 This building will house 300 children in classes of 25.
 The completed ground floor has five classrooms, a clinic, staffroom, offices, toilets, kitchen bore hole, septic tank and soak-away.
 When completed we shall have solar panels on the roof and no rent to pay.
 The project will then approach long-term sustainability.
-Half our children are currently in this building but we are desperate to get them all together and form a single group identity.
+Half our children are currently in this building but we are desperate to get them all together to form a single group identity and save money.

-To have a cohesive fundraising campaign to build six classrooms on the upper storey of the school.
+To build the first of six classrooms on the upper storey of our school building.

 Activities» Crowdfunding on the Big Give Christmas Campaign

 A classroom will be built.
 There will be six classrooms on the first floor of the school.

 The school will remain full (maximum of 30 children in a class).